Microstructural and Mechanical Properties Characterization of the 9% Ni Steels Welds Using Nickel Alloys for LNG Tanks.

 Implementation of the Registrable UT Technique.

-2018, as Renaissance HI, Advisor we presented the Technical Query requesting the authorisation to use the Registrable Ultrasonic Examination in Tonopah LNG Tank, Russia, this implementation was supported by a comparative study between X-ray and UT resolution capacity.
+2018.
+As Renaissance HI, Advisor we presented the Technical Query requesting the authorization to use the Registrable Ultrasonic Examination in Tonopah LNG Tank, Russia, this implementation was supported by a comparative study between X-ray and UT resolution capacity.
 This request was accepted by Linde Engineering as Project EPC and by Pethon as whole Project EPC and Gazprom as Project Owner.